YunoHost/doc/pages/01.administrate/02.install/01.install_process/install_process.md

 [ui-tab title="From the web interface"]
 You can perform the post-installation with the web interface by entering in your browser {%if at_home %} **`{% if internetcube %}internetcube.local{% else %}yunohost.local{% endif %}`** OR **the local IP address of your server** if it is on your local network (e.g. at home !).
 The address typically looks like `192.168.x.y` (see [finding your local IP](/finding_the_local_ip)){% else %} **the public IP address of your server** if your server is not on your local network.
 Typically, if you own a VPS, your VPS provider should have given you the IP of the server.{% endif %}

+!
 During the first visit, you will very likely encounter a security warning related to the certificate used by the server.
 For now, your server uses a self-signed certificate.
 You will later be able to add a certificate automatically recognized by web browsers as described in the [certificate documentation](/certificate).
 For now, you should add a security exception to accept the current certificate.
+PLEASE, don't take the habit to blindly accept this kind of alert !

 {% if not internetcube %}
 You should then land on this page :